Date

 Arrive Tokyo (NRT or HND); Individual meet-and-greets at airport and group transfers to hotel.

 After a morning lecture, customize your Tokyo experience with excursion options.
-Visit the famous Meiji Shrine complex, learn about the Japanese art of woodblock printing at the Ukiyo-e Ota Museum, and marvel at modern architecture in Tokyo’s Aoyama district; or, enjoy a cruise on the Sumida River, stroll through the peaceful Central Tokyo public park, Hamarikyu Gardens, and learn about the ancient Japanese art of bonsai at Shunkaen Bonsai Gardens and open-air museum.
-In the evening gather for a welcome dinner featuring a kabuki performance.
+Visit the famous Meiji Shrine complex, learn about the Japanese art of woodblock printing at the Ukiyo-e Ota Museum, and marvel at modern architecture in Tokyo’s Aoyama district; or, learn about the ancient Japanese art of bonsai at Shunkaen Bonsai Gardens and open-air museum before seeing some of the vast collection at the Tokyo National Museum, boasting about 120,000 artifacts and pieces of art covering most of the country’s long history.
+In the evening gather for a welcome dinner featuring a local performance.

 Today choose to visit the Tsukiji fish market and the Kappabashi culinary district, or instead explore the Ginza district, including a classic Japanese department store and traditional shops.
 Later in the day, take the bullet train to Niigata and embark Heritage Adventurer.